fg-netzwerksicherheit/EvolutionaryNetworkOptimizer/README.rst

 Evolutionary Network Optimizer - Optimizing communication networks using evolutionary algorithms
 ================================================================================================

-This is the repository of the Evolutionary Network Optimizer project, which is developed with the aim of diminishing the nightmare of network optimization.
-The project takes advantages of Evolutionary Computation and Network Simulator (NS3) to produce an optimal network using a plausible time and computing resource.
+This is the repository of the Evolutionary Network Optimizer project, which is developed with the aim of ease the optimization of complex communication networks.
+The project takes advantages of Evolutionary Computation and the well known Network Simulator (NS3) to produce an optimal network using an adequate amount of time and computing resources.
+It uses simulations to evaluate solution candidates in evolutionary search heuristics, based on the considered attributes.

 Get the source on GitHub: https://github.com/fg-netzwerksicherheit/EvolutionaryNetworkOptimizer